Building a Micro-Influencer Marketing Strategy

 Micro-influencers have been shown to have high engagement rates within their niche audience, even compared to larger influencers.
 They’re known for creating interesting content and having authentic conversations with their followers.
 Trust and authenticity are key for almost any sale, which makes micro-influencers’ recommendations a big deal.

 Micro-Influencer marketing goals:

 The first step to planning your micro-influencer campaign is to set your goals - the more specific, the better.
 Your goals likely relate to:

 - Driving impressions + engagement

 Examples of Micro-Influencer Partnerships

 Not all partnerships are paid.
-Brands may offer products or services, in lieu of monetary compensation, in exchange for an influencer’s review or shared experience.
+In lieu of monetary compensation, brands may offer products or services in exchange for an influencer’s review or shared experience.

 Ambassador programs are extended obligations with a group of influencers who receive set compensation, free or discounted products.

 This common pricing model is straightforward: the influencer is paid a set amount to create a specified amount of content.